fullmetalbrackets/blog/src/content/blog/how-to-run-filebrowser-in-docker.md

 ### Using docker run:

-If you're just using Docker without Docker Compose, use these commands:
+If you want to use plain ol' `docker run`, use these commands:

 ```bash
 docker run \